hex-agon/mastering-mixology/README.md

 ### Changelog

+#### V1.9.0
+* Added an option to fix the quick-action sound delay on the alembic.
+This option is enabled by default.
+* Internal housekeeping to make the plugin more bulletproof against game updates.

 #### V1.8.1
 * Fix an issue where the plugin would break the mixology overlay when boosting for better potions